 Interpersonal Therapy (IPT)

 IPT is a form of therapy focusing on working on the connections between interpersonal relationships and mood.
-IPT is typically 12-16 weeks and was originally developed to treat depression, but it is also effective for eating disorders, dysthymia, bipolar disorder, and other mood disorders.
+IPT is typically 12-16 weeks and was originally developed to treat depression, but it is also effective for eating disorders, dysthymia, bipolar disorder, and other mood-related conditions.

 Interpersonal and Social Rhythm Therapy (IPSRT)